777arc/textbook/content/frequency_domain.rst

    :align: center
    :target: ../_images/negative-frequencies.svg

 It is always the case; the output of the FFT will always show :math:`\text{-} f_s/2` to :math:`f_s/2` where :math:`f_s` is the sample rate.
 I.e., the output will always have a negative portion and positive portion.
-If the input is complex, the negative and positive portions will be different, but if it real then they will be identical.
+If the input is complex, the negative and positive portions will be different, but if it's real then they will be identical.

 Regarding the frequency interval, each bin corresponds to :math:`f_s/N` Hz, i.e., feeding in more samples to each FFT will lead to more granular resolution in your output.
 A very minor detail that can be ignored if you are new: mathematically, the very last index does not correspond to *exactly* :math:`f_s/2`, rather it's :math:`f_s/2 - f_s/N` which for a large :math:`N` will be approximately :math:`f_s/2`.